dantswain/beanie/README.md

   docker_registry: [:at_url, ["https://localhost:5000", "testuser", "testpasswd"]]
 ```

-**NOTE** If you change your registry, you should reset the database by
+**NOTE**: If you change your registry, you should reset the database by
 calling `mix ecto.reset`.

 ### Running in docker

 Pull the images by running `docker-compose pull`.
-Then lanuch the
+Then launch the
 registry and postgres databases:

 ```